tanbir/CARND-Advanced-Lane-Lines/README.md

 ![polyfit1][polyfit2]

-#### 5. Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.
+#### 5. Calculating the radius of curvature of the lane and the position of the vehicle with respect to center.

 I did this in the `radius_of_curvature_and_center_distance(...)` function in the `pipeline` class

-#### 6. Provide an example image of your result plotted back down onto the road such that the lane area is identified clearly.
+#### 6. An example image of the result plotted back down onto the road such that the lane area is identified clearly.

 I implemented this step in `draw_lane(...)` function in the `pipeline` class.
 Here is an example of my result on a test image: